Internal Medicine, Small Animal Medicine

 He relayed how his dog had previously seen multiple veterinarians and was now cured after we endoscopically removed a piece of rawhide lodged in his stomach.
 After a few questions it turned out that I had actually been the attending veterinarian.
 We both laughed.

 In his spare time, Dr. Stone enjoys tennis, skiing, biking and most outdoor activities.
-He lives with his wife, Joan, their children Alyssa and Victoria and one elderly cat, Tiger Kitty (Tiki).
+He lives with his wife, Joan, their children Alyssa and Victoria and two playful cats.